Abdulrahman-Kazamel/appdynamics/README.md

-# appdynamics
+# appdynamics installation

+You need to follow
+## Sherif Medhat Repo's first
-You need to follow Sherif Repo first for building a Demo Appdynamics envirement https://github.com/sherifadel90/AppDynamicsPlatformInstallation/blob/master/README.md
+for building a Demo Appdynamics environment
+## This repo is for adding or solving some issues you will meet through the labs

+https://github.com/sherifadel90/AppDynamicsPlatformInstallation/blob/master/README.md

-I will keep working in my repo and update it.
+I will keep working on my repo and update it, so don't hesitate to contact me if you face any issues through the labs.